-In this paper, we study the geographic opportunistic routing (GOR) scheme, and analyze the trade-off among the packet advancement, reliability and MAC coordination time cost in GOR.
-We introduce a new local routing metric, the expected one-hop throughput (EOT), to balance these factors.
-We then derive an upper bound of the EOT, and reveal its concavity, which indicates that although involving more forwarding candidates brings more chances for the packet to get closer to the destination and be delivered, the gained benefit becomes marginal when we are doing so.
+In this paper, we studied the GOR scheme, and analyzed the trade-off among the packet advancement, reliability and MAC coordination time cost in GOR.
+We introduced a new local routing metric, the EOT, to balance these factors.
+We then derived an upper bound of the EOT, and revealed its concavity, which indicates that although involving more forwarding candidates brings more chances for the packet to get closer to the destination and be delivered, the gained benefit becomes marginal when we keep doing so.
 The EOT upper bound analysis also manifests that if the coordination delay among the forwarding candidates were negligible, the maximum EOT could be achieved by giving candidates closer to the destination higher relay priorities.
-Based on EOT, we further propose a heuristic algorithm to select the forwarding candidates and prioritize them.
-The simulation results validate our analysis and show that GOR achieves higher one-hop throughput as well as path throughput than the corresponding pure opportunistic routing and geographic routing schemes.
+Based on EOT, we further proposed a heuristic algorithm to select the forwarding candidates and prioritize them.
+The simulation results validated our analysis and showed that GOR achieves higher one-hop throughput as well as path throughput than the corresponding pure opportunistic routing and geographic routing schemes.